erincunningham7/project-portfolio-five/README.md

 ## User Experience

+### User Stories

 1. As a authenticated user I can easily sign in and sign out so that I can effortlessly access my personal account and perform specific operations eg. make a purchase, review product etc.

 2. As a new site user I can easily register for an account so that I can have my own personal account which as a result allows me to access additional features eg. add products to shopping bag.

-3.As a registered user I can easily recover my password so that I can access my account again.
+3. As a registered user I can easily recover my password so that I can access my account again.

 4. As a site user I can view the products list so that I can easily discern the product information and select a product to purchase.